ika-rwth-aachen/omega_format/README.md

 In case of questions regarding the format, this repository or otherwise related feel free to raise an issue or contact Michael Schuldes (michael.schuldes@ika.rwth-aachen.de).

 # Acknowledgement
-The research leading to these results is funded by the German Federal Ministry for Economic Affairs and Energy within the project “Verifikations- und Validierungsmethoden automatisierter Fahrzeuge im urbanen Umfeld".
+The research leading to these results is funded by the German Federal Ministry for Economic Affairs and Energy within the project “Verifikations- und Validierungsmethoden automatisierter Fahrzesuge im urbanen Umfeld".
 The authors would like to thank the consortium for the successful cooperation.

 <a href='https://www.bmwi.de/Navigation/EN/Home/home.html'><img src="bmwi_logo.gif" alt="bmwi_logo" height="200"/></a>